jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 \boxed{\hat{w^2} = w^2}
 $$

-This is on par with the fact there is nothing to learn in this situation.
+This is on par with the fact that there is nothing to learn in this situation.

 <hr style="width: 65%; margin: auto;">